GermanTinkerguy/Arduino_TPS-Shield/README.md

 **Functions**

-- Full functional TPS/MyCo Shield for Arduino based on the circuit from [https://wkla.no-ip.biz](https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps)
+- Full functional circuit for a TPS/MyCo Arduino Shield based on the layout from [https://wkla.no-ip.biz](https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps)
+- Documents and Firmware is not mine.
+It is only copied from the original.

 ---